valhallasw/gerrit-patch-uploader/README.md

 We assume the gerrit instance is available using the SSH alias 'gerrit'.
 See sshconfig-example for an example of what to put in ~/.ssh/config.

-The app now runs over CGI, via index.py.
+The app now runs over uwsgi, via `~/www/python/src/app.py` .

 Running locally